-Today, Agora University is a continuation of this indigenous Alexandrian heritage.
+Today, Agora University is a continuation of this Alexandrian educational heritage.

 Agora University was co-founded by Dr. Emmanuel Gergis and Rev. Fr.
 Michael Sorial in 2012 as a venue for engaging the Oriental Orthodox Christian tradition and the Humanities.

 His Holiness Pope Tawadros II of the Coptic Orthodox Church and His Holiness Patriarch Ignatius Aphrem II Karim of the Syriac Orthodox Church granted their blessings for the Vision, Mission and activities of the University.

 In 2016, Mr. Naguib Sawiris became the Chairman of the Boards of Agora University.

 Our Vision is to be a pioneering global Orthodox Christian University dedicated to the Humanities which engages with and addresses the challenges of the contemporary world through Eastern Christian wisdom.

 Our Mission is to equip students through innovative learning, open discussion, and research to become whole persons, creative thinkers, and leaders to advance their communities.